How to access EODATA using boto3 on Creodias

 How to execute scripts found in this article

-The method of executing the scripts varies depending on the operating system of your choice.
+The method of executing the scripts depends on the operating system you are using.

 How to execute scripts using Linux command line

-Open a text editor of your choice like nano or vim.
-Paste the script.
-Perform appropriate modifications to the code as instructed (like assigning values to variables).
+Open a text editor of your choice, such as nano or vim.
+Paste the script into it.
+Perform the required modifications to the code as instructed, such as assigning values to variables.
 Save the file.

-Once you have exited from the text editor, execute the python3 command followed by the name of your script from the directory it is in.
+After exiting the text editor, execute the python3 command followed by the name of your script from the directory in which it is stored.
 For example:

 python3 browse.py